pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 ----------------

 Programming Languages
+:	**Python:** ~2 years of experience (not every day, as it is not my main responsibility).
+Still a junior, but comfortable enough to write tests, scripts and small to medium applications.
+	I am *very interested* in pushing this forward and even becoming a legit Python developer.

+:	**SQL:** ~3 years of experience.
+I have used it daily to gather information from DB and review views' definitions.

+:	**ZSH/Bash:** ~3 years of experience (not every day, as it is not my main responsibility).
+I do some not so basic anymore scripting to ease my life.

 :	**Java:** I started as a Java intern developer.
 I am comfortable writing any kind of application, but still not a developer.
 I have written some functional **Android** applications for internal and personal consumption.

-:	**Python:** Still a beginner but comfortable enough to write tests, scripts and helper applications.
-	I am *very interested* in pushing this forward.

-:	**SQL:** I have used it daily for two years to gather information from DB and review views' definitions.

-:	**Bash:** I do some basic scripting to ease my life.

-:	Very basic knowledge of **C**, having used it at University.
+:	_Please, check out my [github](https://github.com/pabgan) and [gitlab](https://gitlab.com/pabgan) profiles for some of my code._

 Other technologies
 :	**Linux:** I have used it as my main and unique (when possible) system since 2007.
+I prefer doing things on the terminal than through GUIs.
+ZSH, tmux and VIM are always running in my system.

 :	**Git:** Comfortable with common use cases (push, pull, commit, branch, discard changes, etc.).
 Basic knowledge of other VCSs such as **Subversion** and **CVS**.

 :	**Jenkins:** I know my way around it.
 I have never been in charge of it though.